unfoldcollective/sensorium.is/user/pages/03.speakers/field/speaker.en.md

 ---
 title: Field
-subtitle: Generative Audio-visual Experiences
-date: 10/02/2017
+date: 02/10/2017
 taxonomy:
+    category:
-    category: speakers
+        - speakers
 process:
+    markdown: true
     twig: true
+subtitle: 'Generative Audio-visual Experiences'
 ---

 They are masters of beautiful aesthetics and generative art.
 Based in London, they combine art + technology to create immersive audio-visual experiences and powerful new formats of visual communication.
-We are extremely pleased to announce the first speakers of Sensorium 2017 - FIELD.IO.

 Field works with selected brands and cultural institutions world-wide, producing artworks across moving image, interactive experiences, screen-based and kinetic installations.